deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-Maximum number of processes that deepflow-agent is allowed to launch.
+The maximum number of processes named `deepflow-agent` is allowed to launch.
+If the number of processes named `deepflow-agent` in the current system reaches this limit, subsequent processes named `deepflow-agent` will fail to start.

 ### Core File Checker {#global.alerts.check_core_file_disabled}